Prisjakt/feed-specification/docs/integrations/wocommerce.md

 ---

 # Woocommerce

 Prisjakt Feed Plugin User Guide

-This guide provides detailed instructions on how to install and utilize the plugin to generate product feeds.
+This guide provides detailed instructions on how to install and utilize our WooCommerce plugin to generate product feeds.

 ## Installation

 1. Installation via WordPress Marketplace:
    - Navigate to your WordPress dashboard.
    - Go to Plugins > Add New.
-   - Search for "Prisjakt Feed".
+   - Search for `Prisjakt Feed``.
-   - Click "Install Now".
+   - Click `Install Now``.
-   - Once installed, click "Activate".
+   - Once installed, click `Activate`.

-2. Manual Installation:
+1. Manual Installation:
     - Download the Prisjakt Feed WooCommerce plugin package from the following link.
     - Navigate to your WordPress dashboard.
     - Go to Plugins > Add New.
-    - Click on "Upload Plugin".
+    - Click on `Upload Plugin`.
-    - Choose the downloaded plugin package and click "Install Now".
+    - Choose the downloaded plugin package and click `Install Now`.
-    - Once installed, click "Activate".
+    - Once installed, click `Activate`.

 ## Using the Plugin

 ### All Feeds Page

 This page lists all your feeds.
 Remember to refresh the page in the feed list view to view the progress of feed generation.

 1. Columns
     - Active: Toggle this to allow/disallow automatic feed generation via system cron.
     - Product feed name: Displays the feed title.